BigO-Moha/DDD-architecture/README.md

 ## Getting Started

-This project Will help you to unstand DDD architecture using flutter by making your flutter apps clean an readable.
+This project Will help you to understand DDD architecture using flutter by making your flutter apps clean and readable.

-DDD design is the best architecture for bigger applications that uses flutter,
+DDD design is the best architecture for bigger applications that uses flutter.